What Is Rubella?

 Rubella Risk Factors

 Until the 1960s, rubella was a common childhood infection.
-Thanks to the MMR vaccine, the virus stopped spreading in the United States around 2004.
-Yet it still spreads in Asia, Africa, and other parts of the world.
-People from these areas sometimes bring the rubella virus to the United States when they travel.
+Thanks to the MMR vaccine, the virus stopped spreading in the U.S. around 2004.
+Yet it still spreads in other parts of the world.
+People from certain areas where the virus is still active could carry the rubella virus when they travel.

 Anyone can catch rubella if they're exposed to the virus and haven't been vaccinated.
-Pregnant women face serious risks because rubella can cause serious complications to the baby during pregnancy.
+Pregnant women face serious risks because rubella can cause serious complications to the baby during pregnancy, including death or serious birth defects like congenital deafness.

-The most serious of these could happen during pregnancy, when the virus can pass from mother to baby in the womb.
+The most serious complications could happen during pregnancy, when the virus can pass from you to your baby in the womb.
 The risk is highest during the first 3 months of pregnancy.

-Babies who are infected can have serious birth defects called congenital rubella syndrome (CRS).
-This is very rare in the United States, but a baby can get it if they travel to another country where the virus spreads.
+Babies who are infected can have serious conditions at birth like CRS.
+This is very rare in the U.S., but a baby can get it if they travel to another country where the virus spreads.

-CRS is a group of health problems in a baby that can include:
+CRS health problems in a baby can include:

 Rubella can also cause complications in women who aren't pregnant, and in men.
 Young girls and women who get it can develop sore joints (arthritis).
 This side effect usually goes away within 2 weeks, but a small number of women will have it long term.
 It rarely happens in men and children.